-- On a Windows operating system, use the Firmware Upgrade Utility downloaded from the APC website.
-See "Using the NMC Firmware Upgrade Utility". - On any supported operating system, use FTP or SCP to transfer the .nmc3 file.
-See "Use FTP or SCP to upgrade one Rack PDU". - For a Network Management Card that is NOT on your network, use XMODEM through a USB virtual communication port via the boot loader to transfer the .nmc3 file from your computer to the NMC.
+- On a Windows operating system, use the Firmware Update Utility downloaded from .
+See Use the Firmware Update Utility, page 156. - On any supported operating system, use FTP or SCP to transfer the .nmc3 file.
+See Use FTP or SCP to Update One Rack PDU, page 157. - For a Network Management Card that is NOT on your network, use XMODEM through a USB virtual communication port via the boot loader to transfer the . nmc3 file from your computer to the NMC.
+See Use XMODEM To Upgrade One Rack PDU, page 158. - Use a USB drive to transfer the .nmc3 file from your computer to the NMC.
+See Use a USB Drive To Transfer and Update Files, page 158 - For updates to multiple NMCs, see Use the Firmware Upgrade Utility For Multiple Upgrades, page 159.

-See "Use XMODEM to upgrade one Rack PDU".

-- Use a USB drive to transfer the firmware file from your computer (AP9641, AP9643 only).
-See "Use a USB drive to transfer and upgrade the files (AP9641, AP9643, and SRTL/SRYLF devices only)". - For upgrades to multiple NMCs, see "Upgrading the firmware on multiple Network Management Cards" and "Using the NMC Firmware Upgrade Utility for multiple upgrades on Windows".

-Using the Firmware Upgrade Utility
+Use the Firmware Update Utility

-This Firmware Upgrade Utility is part of the firmware upgrade package available on www.apc.com.
-(Never use an Upgrade Utility designated for one product to upgrade the firmware of another product).
+This Firmware Update Utility is part of the firmware update package available on www.apc.com.
+(Never use an Update Utility designated for one product to update the firmware of another product).

-Using the Utility for upgrades on Windows-based systems: On any supported Windows operating system, the Firmware Upgrade Utility automates the transferring of the firmware modules, in the correct module order.
+Use the Utility for updates on Windows-based systems.
+On any supported Windows operating system, the Firmware Update Utility automates the firmware transfer.

-Unzip the downloaded firmware upgrade file and double-click the .exe file.
-Then enter the IP address, the user name, and the password in the dialog fields and click Upgrade Now.
+Unzip the downloaded firmware update file and double-click the .exe file.
+Then enter the IP address, the user name, and the password in the dialog fields and click Start Update Now.
 You can use the Ping button to test your entered details.
-See "How to upgrade multiple Rack PDUs" on page 174.

-Using the Utility for manual upgrades, primarily on Linux: On non-Windows operating systems, the Firmware Upgrade Utility extracts the individual firmware modules, but does not upgrade the Rack PDU.
-See "Firmware File Transfer Methods" on page 144 for the different upgrade methods after extraction.
+Use the Utility for manual updates, primarily on Linux.
+On non-Windows operating systems, the Firmware Update Utility extracts the firmware file, but does not upgrade the Rack PDU.